The primary reasons for having a TOU contract are:

 1. Protect your Intellectual Property.
 One of the most important uses of a TOU is to protect your intellectual property rights.
 You should reiterate your claim to the copyright in all materials you (or your proper agents) write and post.
 You should also make your registered trademarks known.

 2. Disclaimer.
-The TOU is a good place to put your disclaimer of use (see my earlier post on that topic).
+The TOU is a good place to put your disclaimer of use.

 3. Cover problem situations.
 If you have encountered customers having the same problem over and over again, look first for a way to restructure your website or service.
 If you’ve tried that and you remain convinced that some people are just too dense to understand the basics, or worse that some people are simply out to harm your business, then you need to protect yourself.
 Write into your terms the conditions for returns and refunds, the charges for excessive customer support, hours of operation, how long it might take you to ship products, answer requests for information, or resolve problems–whatever you need in order to put the risks of bad user behavior back onto those users.